 Reproduction and Life Cycle

-Cockroaches use chemical signal to attract mates.
-The courtship practice produces sound through body contact.
-Female cockroaches lay eggs, which are encapsulated and protected in this case called ootheca.
-The number of eggs contained in one capsules is estimated to be more than a dozen.
-Female cockroach can produce multiple egg cases in one lifetime.
+Cockroaches use chemical signals to attract mates.
+The courtship practice consists of the production of sound through body contact.
+Female cockroaches lay eggs, which are encapsulated and protected.
+These eggs are called ootheca.
+The number of eggs contained in one capsule is estimated to be more than a dozen.
+Female cockroaches can produce multiple egg cases in one lifetime.

 Cockroaches are considered to be very sturdy insects.
 Some species hibernate and survive as low as -8°C temperature condition.
 It also has the ability to survive without food or in very limited resources.
-Their high resistance far surpasses the level that humans can live with.
-In fact, researchers found cockroaches after the nuclear bombing of Hiroshima and Nagasaki in Japan.
+Their high resistance to multiple climates and conditions far surpasses the level that humans can live with.
+In fact, researchers found cockroaches even after the nuclear bombing of Hiroshima and Nagasaki in Japan.

-· Cockroaches are Olympic runner – Indeed, even a baby cockroach can run along side with the adult cockroach.
+· Cockroaches are Olympic runners – Indeed, even a baby cockroach can run along side with the adult cockroach.
 They can travel up to three miles in an hour.

-· Cockroaches can survive even decapitated – Sounds weird, right?
-But this is true.
+· Cockroaches can survive even while decapitated – Sounds weird, right?
+But this scary statement is true.
 A cockroach can survive headless for a week.
-This is because their brain does not control all the function in their body.
+This is because their brain does not control all the functions in their body.
 However, eventually a decapitated cockroach may die of thirst since it cannot drink water.

 · A cockroach can hold its breath – Cockroach can hold its breath for 40 minutes at a time.
 They can even hold their breath underwater to prevent drowning.